Best College Basketball Prop Bets Today (How to Bet on RJ Davis)

-Best College Basketball Prop Bets Today (How to Bet on RJ Davis in NCAA Tournament)
+Best College Basketball Prop Bets Today (Bet Arthur Kaluma to Have Big Performance vs. Xavier)

-The NCAA Tournament tips off on Tuesday night with a pair of First Four matchups!
+The NCAA Tournament has begun!
+Alabama State and UNC will advance to the Round of 64 and now we have two more First Four matchups tonight.

-With two games on the docket from Dayton, Ohio, let’s turn our attention to the growing player prop market in college basketball to key in on two key guards for the pair of matchups, including Alabama State’s Amarr Knox and North Carolina’s RJ Davis.
+You can find my best overall bets for Mount St. Mary's vs. American and Xavier vs. Texas here, but in this article, I'm also going to break down my best prop bets for each game.

 We are targeting the points prop for both players, find out if we are going over or under below!